Agent Agreement – Terms and Conditions

 10.10.2 Case and Billing Numbers

-Each file is assigned a case and billing number; the case number tracks the case information and follows the file until completion.
-The billing number is specific to the Agent Firm and is assigned for payment purposes.
+Each file is assigned a unique case number to track the case information and follows the file until completion.
+A billing number is issued, specific to the Agent Firm and is assigned to the case number for payment purposes.

 Agents may be required to appear in court to speak to routine drug matters regarding a number of cases on the same day.
 These routine matters include setting dates, adjournments, and guilty pleas.
-In order to simplify the billing process, the Agent may request a “docket court” case number and billing number to use to bill for actual time spent in court with respect to these types of matters.
+In order to simplify the billing process, the Agent may request a "docket court" case number to use to record actual time spent in court with respect to these types of matters.

-The Agent must provide a breakdown of activities performed and actual time spent per activity for each docket day.
+The Agent must provide a breakdown of activities performed, including a list of the accused, and actual time spent per activity for each docket day.

-To comply with the Travel Authority Directive as noted in 10.8.7, Agents are assigned a specific case and billing number for the recording of travel disbursements for drug matters.
-This number will be used by Agents for the recording of all costs related to their travel; fees are to be recorded against the specific file.
+In accordance with the Travel Directive as noted in 10.8.7, Agents are assigned a specific case number for the recording of travel disbursements for drug matters; fees are to be recorded against the specific file.

-All non-drug matters will have their travel costs and fees recorded against the specific file.
+All regulatory matters will have their travel costs and fees recorded against the specific file.

 10.10.6 Transferring a File

-The case number must accompany the file when it is transferred from one Agent to another.
-The Agent receiving the file must submit a FAR (html) to obtain a new billing number.
+The case number must accompany the file when it is transferred from one Agent Firm to another.
+The Agent Firm receiving the file must submit a FAR to the Agent Affairs Division within three working days.
 They must also indicate that the file has been transferred and specify the name of the originating Agent Firm in the notes field of the FAR.

-The Agent receiving the file must ensure that the authority to prosecute the file is stated in his or her Agreement.
+The Agent Firm receiving the file must ensure that the authority to prosecute is stated in their Agreement.

-All matters that do not fall within their designated statutes or locations are assigned by the Agent Supervisor, as stated in section 6.1.1.
+All matters that do not fall within their designated statutes or locations must be authorized or assigned by the Agent Supervisor, as stated in section 6.1.1.

-The Agent Firm must endorse the SOA (html) with the following statement:
+The Contact Agent must endorse the invoice with the following statement:

 “I hereby certify that the services herein referred to were rendered by me or the members of the firm identified herein and this account truly shows the nature of the services rendered, the time occupied, the fees claimed, the disbursements made and all monies received in this matter.”

-Payments to Agent Firms are not to be interpreted as final acceptance of the services performed.
-The PPSC reserves the right to re-assess payments, conduct post-payment audits, and request additional information from Agent Firms for up to five years after the file is closed.
+Payments are not to be interpreted as final acceptance of the services performed.
+The PPSC reserves the right to re-assess payments, conduct post-payment audits, and request additional information from Agent Firms for up to seven years after the file is closed.

 Agent Firms must fully co-operate with post-payment audits and requests for information.
 If the PPSC concludes that an overpayment has been made, recovery will be sought from the Agent Firm.
 Consult sections 7.4 and 9.2 for additional information.